Kshitij251203/Solidity_Token/README.md

-# Hello World
+# MyTokens

-This Solidity program is a simple "Hello World" program that demonstrates the basic syntax and functionality of the Solidity programming language.
-The purpose of this program is to serve as a starting point for those who are new to Solidity and want to get a feel for how it works.
+This solidity program aims at demonstrating the functionality of Tokens using the basic syntax and functionality of the Solidity programming language.

 ## Description

 This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
-The contract has a single function that returns the string "Hello World!".
-This program serves as a simple and straightforward introduction to Solidity programming, and can be used as a stepping stone for more complex projects in the future.
+The contract has functions like mint and burn.
+Mint function is used to increase the total supply by the number passed and increases the balance of the address by that amount.
+Burn function is used to decrease the total supply by the number passed and decreases the balance of the address by that amount.

 ## Getting Started